 Everyone makes good and bad money decisions at times.
 Are you able to talk and even laugh about past financial blunders?
 This conversation starter focuses on connecting through story.

 7. Is accumulating money good, bad, or morally neutral?
-Why do you belive this?
+Why do you believe this?

 8. Jim Rohn said, “Formal education will make you a living; self-education will make you a fortune.”
 When it comes to finances, do you think Jim is right?
 Is self-education a better way to accumulate wealth?
 Why or why not?